iota-community/treasury/specifications/treasury-tech-proposal.md

 - Firefly plug-in to display referendums to the user and enables the user to cast votes
 - Hornet Node plug-in that counts votes in the IOTA Tangle and produces verifiable results of the vote.
 Developing this plugin is not in the scope of this specification.

-The tools (Firefly and Hornet plugin) should work with the referendum structure proposed in this RFC: https://github.com/WernerderChamp/protocol-rfcs/blob/master/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md (not yet finaly defined)
+The tools (Firefly and Hornet plugin) should work with the referendum structure proposed in this RFC: https://github.com/WernerderChamp/protocol-rfcs/blob/master/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md (not yet finally defined)

 The requirements detailed below were established based on numerous discussions and meetings that took place on IOTA's Discord #governance and #voting-tech channels.